JiiXaa/click-clique/README.md

 - As a user I can see a list of the most followed profiles so that I can see which profiles are popular.
 - As a user, I can view basic profile information like profile picture and name so that I can easily check a user's profile page.
 - As a user I can view other users profiles so that I can see their profile stats and learn more about them.
+- As a logged in user I can follow and unfollow other users, so that I can see and remove posts by specific users in my post feed.

 ## Technologies